 While not everyone will qualify for assistance, students should never assume they are ineligible without first applying.
 A wide spectrum of variables affects the application process and many possible options exist that may pertain to a student’s particular circumstances.

-The evaluation of financial need is based on an analysis of several factors such as student and family income, family size, assets and liabilities, and the number of family members in school.
+The evaluation of financial need is based on an analysis of several factors such as student and family income, family size, assets and liabilities, and the number of family members enrolled in post-secondary education.